-When you launch brand new keywords in your AdWords account, Google doesn’t only consider the keyword history outside of your account, but also looks into your historical CTR for the account and how it’s been performing (hopefully above average).
+When you launch brand new keywords in your Google Ads account, Google doesn’t only consider the keyword history outside of your account but also looks into your historical CTR for the account and how it’s been performing (hopefully above average).

-In addition to keyword history and account history CTR, Google also has another name for grading quality score potential, and that’s called “expected click-through-rate”.
+In addition to keyword history and account history CTR, Google also has another name for grading quality score potential.
+It’s called “expected click-through-rate”.

 As Craig Danuloff writes on Search Engine Land:

-But, once your own account and keywords have enough history, then that will replace the expected click-through-rate and you’ll hopefully have two thumbs up from Google, and Simon Cowell.
+But, once your own account and keywords have enough history, that will replace the expected click-through-rate and you’ll hopefully have two thumbs up from Google.

 Just like your devices have individual Quality Score metrics, so do the cities, counties, countries, and regions that you’re targeting.

-And although you can’t see this within your AdWords account broken down by geography, you can run your own test by splitting up campaigns by geography and see the difference in performance.
+And although you can’t see the geographic breakdown within your Google Ads account, you can run your own test by splitting up campaigns by geography and tracking the difference in performance.